đź‘‹ Now accepting new clients at Golden Collective in Golden, BC. Book Online

 Frequent habitual facial expressions, and the feelings and thoughts behind them, impact the mimic muscles.

 For example, if you are prone to frowning or worrying, you may notice more drooping or lines corresponding to specific facial expressions.
-Or chronic jaw tension may contribute to a heavier appearance in the cheeks.
+Or, chronic jaw tension may contribute to a heavier appearance in the cheeks.

 • Amusement